The 'Alphabet Angel' is a unique piece of community artwork which was unveiled in the Dundarave Estate in December, 2004.

 Trumpet: heralds the call for recognition and awareness of the unique sound and rhythm of the Ulster Scots tongue.

-The tongue is a shared form of communication common in North Antrim, Donegal and the Ards Peninsula which crosses traditions yet symbolises the close ties between Ulster and Scotland which at its closest distance is only 12 miles away.
+The tongue is a shared form of communication common in North Antrim, Donegal and the Ards Peninsula which crosses traditions and symbolises the close ties between Ulster and Scotland which at its closest distance is only 12 miles away.